mhmd-azeez/bangbezh-website/README.md

 ## Bangbezh
 Bangbezh is an athan app for Kurdistan.
-Bangbezh project is suspended and currently **not** under active development.
+Bangbezh project is suspended and currently is **not** under active development.
 Download the last version **[here](https://github.com/encrypt0r/bangbezh-website/releases/download/v3.1/Bangbezh_Installer_3.1.exe)**

 ### Main Features:
 + Prayer times for 13 Kurdistan cities